elmtree-askmo/cloudcannon-app/content/learn/nursing/what-distinguishes-physical-dependence-on-opioids-from-psychological-dependence.md

 score: -1.0
 related_article1:
     id: 166476
+    title: >-
-    title: How does pharmacogenomics influence the customization of treatment plans?
+        How does pharmacogenomics influence the customization of treatment plans?
     subject: Nursing
     url: /learn/nursing/questions/how-does-pharmacogenomics-influence-the-customization-of-treatment-plans
 related_article2:
-    id: 166487
+    id: 166477
-    title: What factors can influence an individual's pain threshold?
+    title: >-
+        What are the key differences between biologic drugs and traditional drugs?
     subject: Nursing
-    url: /learn/nursing/questions/what-factors-can-influence-an-individuals-pain-threshold
+    url: /learn/nursing/questions/what-are-the-key-differences-between-biologic-drugs-and-traditional-drugs
 related_article3:
-    id: 166483
+    id: 166473
-    title: How do somatic and visceral pain differ in terms of origin and sensation?
+    title: >-
+        What is the primary purpose of empiric treatment in clinical practice?
     subject: Nursing
-    url: /learn/nursing/questions/how-do-somatic-and-visceral-pain-differ-in-terms-of-origin-and-sensation
+    url: /learn/nursing/questions/what-is-the-primary-purpose-of-empiric-treatment-in-clinical-practice
 related_article4:
-    id: 166475
+    id: 166488
-    title: What role do pharmacotherapeutic modalities play in treatment plans and patient outcomes?
+    title: >-
+        How does pain tolerance vary among individuals and what factors contribute to this variability?
     subject: Nursing
-    url: /learn/nursing/questions/what-role-do-pharmacotherapeutic-modalities-play-in-treatment-plans-and-patient-outcomes
+    url: /learn/nursing/questions/how-does-pain-tolerance-vary-among-individuals-and-what-factors-contribute-to-this-variability
 related_article5:
-    id: 166479
+    id: 166473
-    title: What physiological variables must be considered when administering medication to patients?
+    title: >-
+        What is the primary purpose of empiric treatment in clinical practice?
     subject: Nursing
-    url: /learn/nursing/questions/what-physiological-variables-must-be-considered-when-administering-medication-to-patients
+    url: /learn/nursing/questions/what-is-the-primary-purpose-of-empiric-treatment-in-clinical-practice
 ---

 &nbsp;